What's A Designer Dog?

 New Breed Development for the 21st Century

-(Article written by CKC = the 2nd most prestigious dog registry in the USA)
+Article written by CKC = the 2nd most prestigious dog registry in the USA- while AKC is sadly still sticking to the old practices with closed stud books.

 Authorities agree that modern dogs derived their ancestry through the wolf, the jackal, the fox, and the coyote.
 Today’s dog is entirely a product of man’s making through the crossing of these various lines and selective breeding.
 In fact most of our modern breeds have been developed within the last 150 years through crossbreeding.